faudio/faudio/doc/Error handling.md

 ## Setting up the log handler {#id30965}

-By default, the Audio Engine ignores all incoming log messages.
-To change this, use one of the setup functions in [Doremir.AudioEngine][dae].
+By default, the Audio Engine discards all incoming log messages.
+To set a different behaviour, use one of the setup functions in [Doremir.AudioEngine][dae].
 Typically you want to set the log handler to write to a file, or pass them to a custom handler function.

-## Adding log messages {#id10103}
+## Adding log entries {#id10103}

 Non-recoverable errors are always logged.
 The user can add recoverable errors to the log using @ref doremir_audio_engine_log.
 Typically, this function is used with